 in Southwestern Asia" and transition from bronze to iron, why and where it happened.
 Many pictures including

 Discusses lack of evidence for smelting and why Hasanlui might be important: "Excavation has yielded some 700 arrow points, 500 spearpoints, and 70 swords.
 Tools follow weaponry in quantity, with some 90 sickle blades and 90 small knives.
 Personal ornaments include some 14 0 pins, 40 bracelets, 15 rings, and 115 decorative studs and bosses.
 With the addition of various other categories of artifacts, there is a total of over 2000 iron objects"

-which use two rather different metals to complement each other, may be the best
+artifacts, which use two rather different metals to complement each other, may be the best representation of innovative

 Supplies some metallurical and composition analysis.

 |Perhaps most important: Supposes Assyrian origin of Hasanlu iron objects or at least raw iron in Hasanlu IVb.
 Provides a picture of a large flat-iron panel for a quiver with embossed decoration.
 Essentially links iron technology to Assyrians.

 |Christopher P. Thornton and Vincent C. Pigott (2012) Blade-type Weaponry of Hasanlu Period IV, University of Pennsylvania Press.